Fellow Since 2006

 Ashoka commemorates and celebrates the life and work of this deceased Ashoka Fellow.

-This profile was prepared when M.A.
+This description of M.A.
+Bari's work was prepared when M.A.
 Bari was elected to the Ashoka Fellowship in 2006.

 Mohammed Abdul Bari is working on improving life for Dhaka’s rickshaw pullers by convening the city licensing corporation, police and law enforcement agencies, insurance agencies, health officials, rickshaw owners, and the drivers in a single forum.
 His approach emphasises both the rights and the responsibilities of the rickshaw pullers.